-All campaign deliverables stated in the contract are subject to change without notice based on campaign performance and specific needs which vary with each campaign.
+All campaign deliverables stated in the contract are subject to change, based on campaign performance and specific needs which vary with each campaign.
 Direction Inc will notify CLIENT if and when any deliverables stated in the contract are to change.

-There are strictly no refunds on any service provided by Direction Inc.
+There are strictly no refunds on any services provided by Direction Inc.

 Once a user submits a request for cancellation and pays the last months invoice, no additional charges will be made.
 However, no refunds (prorated or otherwise) are provided upon cancellation.
 In the interest of fairness to all of our clients, no exceptions will be made.

 If Direction Inc. is unable to bill your credit card, your account will enter the dunning process, and you will then have seven days from the failed charge date to update your card information before we cease all work on your account.
 Accounts that have been terminated may be reactivated if valid payment information is entered and the card can be successfully processed for all charges accrued on the account since the failed credit card charge.
 All unpaid accounts will be deleted after 30 days.
 Your card can be updated at any time by going to https://www.direction.com/credit-card/

 One time payments made for Website design and development, or any other offered services may only be canceled 24 hours after payment is delivered, this is in the interest of the team that has already begun working on the project.